StarpTech/GraphQL/README.md

 - [ ] Implement Parse-Tree Listeners

 ##Inspiration
 Thanks to [OrientDb](http://orientdb.com) the first Multi Model DBMS with Document & Graph engine

+##Motivation
+The best way to understand programming languages and dsl's in deep is to know how they are created.

 ##Contributing
 1. Get Started ANTLR: [Getting Started with ANTLR v4](https://theantlrguy.atlassian.net/wiki/display/ANTLR4/Getting+Started+with+ANTLR+v4)